deadcafebabe/readflop/README.md

 # readflop
-Simple Python script to list all of the files or extract them from a FAT12 floppy disk.
+Simple Python script to list all of the files or extract them from a FAT12 floppy disk image file.